Phene: Phene – phenotype – phenome distinction

-Phene - gene distinction
+Phene – gene distinction

 Genes give rise to phenes.
 Genes are the biochemical instructions encoding what an organism can be, while phenes are what the organism is.
 In general it takes a combination of particular genes, environmental influences and random variation to give rise to any one phene in an organism.
 Both phenes and genes are subject to evolution.
 However, if one defines "genes" as "DNA sequences encoding polypeptides", they are not directly accessible to natural selection; the associated phenes are.
 Note that some, e.g. Richard Dawkins, have used a wider definition of "gene" than the one used in genetics on occasion, extending it to any DNA sequence with a function.

 Due to the distinct chemical and physical properties of the nucleotides in the DNA and some mutations being "silent" (that is, not altering gene expression), the DNA primary sequence may also be a phene.
-For example, A-T and C-G base pairs are differently resistant to heat (see also DNA-DNA hybridization).
+For example, A–T and C–G base pairs are differently resistant to heat (see also DNA–DNA hybridisation).
 In a thermophilic microorganism, "silent" mutations may have an effect on DNA stability and thus survival.
 While being subject to evolution, natural selection affects the primary sequence directly in this case, with or without it being expressed.

 Consider, for example, a mutation that makes a zygote abort development as a young embryo.
 This mutation, obviously, will not spread, as it is quickly fatal.
 It is not the mutated nucleotide that is selected against, but the fact that due to this mutation, the phene (a key enzyme or developmental factor for example) does not get expressed.

 Compare a (fictional) kind of mutation that breaks the DNA strand in a crucial position and defies all attempts to repair it, leading to cell death.
 Here, the mutated and unmutated DNA sequences would be phenes themselves; it is the changed primary sequence itself which by failing would cause death, not the corresponding polypeptide.

 See also Dawkin's concept of extended phenotype.